-But of course, life after rehab isn’t all about work.
+But, of course, life after rehab isn’t all about work.
 This is a time to enjoy your new sobriety, try new things, and build a new life as you see fit.
-You’ve overcome addiction; now the world is your oyster.
+You’ve overcome addiction; now, the world is your oyster.

-Start Your Recovery at Serenity Grove
+Start Your Recovery At Serenity Grove

 If you or a loved one is struggling with a substance use disorder, professional addiction treatment can help.
-Serenity Grove offers a comprehensive set of drug and alcohol treatment programs, including rehab alumni programs, to help people overcome their addiction and achieve long-term sobriety.
+Serenity Grove offers a comprehensive set of drug and alcohol treatment programs, including rehab alumni programs, to help people overcome their addictions and achieve long-term sobriety.

 When you’re ready to start receiving care, contact us by calling 844.904.3485 or reaching out online.
 From the moment you reach out to the day you discharge, our experienced team will be there to support your new life in recovery and help you to break free from addiction.